microlinkhq/www/src/pages/blog/microlink-sdk-4-5.md

 date: '2019-12-29'
 ---

-We released [Microlink SDK v4.5.0](https://github.com/microlinkhq/sdk/releases/tag/v4.5.0), introducing an powerful functionality: the abbility to embed **native iframes** 🔥.
+We released [Microlink SDK v4.5.0](https://github.com/microlinkhq/sdk/releases/tag/v4.5.0), introducing a powerful functionality: the ability to embed **native iframes** 🔥.

-Eery time you use **Microlink SDK**, it turns any link a beauty link preview, where the card can be displayed with three [size](/docs/sdk/parameters/size/) variations: `'small'`, `'normal'` and `'large'`.
+Every time you use **Microlink SDK**, it turns any link a beauty link preview, where the card can be displayed with three [size](/docs/sdk/parameters/size/) variations: `'small'`, `'normal'` and `'large'`.

 <Microlink media={['audio']} size='small' url='{{demolinks.spotify.url}}' />
 <Microlink media={['audio']} url='{{demolinks.spotify.url}}' />